icinganalysis/icinganalysis.github.io/content/1969 Aircraft Ice Protection Report of Symposium.md

 there a prior paper which he presented in 1952 at the S.A.E.
 National Aeronautics Meeting in Los Angeles.
 Design - 1952" (Ref.
 1)*.
-The title was "Ice Prevention as Related to Airframe As the title Implies, it was a progress report on the state of the art as of that specific time period.
+The title was "Ice Prevention as Related to Airframe".
+As the title Implies, it was a progress report on the state of the art as of that specific time period.
 Except for certain deficiencies